 Question: Why must responsible prescribers enter and review medications within Connect Care at discharge from inpatient encounters?

-Context: When newly onboarded prescribers first encounter discharge workflows, it may seem easiest to continue to write out out medication prescriptions on paper pads.
+Context: When newly onboarded prescribers first encounter discharge workflows, it may seem easiest to continue to write out medication prescriptions on paper pads.

 Apart from the fact that such manual medication workflows over time impose greater informational and safety burdens on prescribers, what other reasons justify the requirement that all medications be entered (ordered) within Connect Care, irrespective of what is manually written?